Thornton Primary School

 What is Block Teaching?

-The teaching of the same foundation subject multiple times within the same week allowing the sequence to be delivered over one or two weeks.
+In essence, it is the teaching of the same foundation subject multiple times within the same week allowing the sequence to be delivered over one or two weeks.

 Block teaching allows for all subjects to be taught in equal equity and have quality focused time.
 It allows us to ensure that no single subject or subjects are given reduced attention and that no subjects are missed from the curriculum.